-from The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-By the end of this unit, you should be able to:
+After studying this course, you should be able to:

-- understand the power of Maclean's poetry in its original Gaelic;
+- understand the power of Maclean's poetry in its original Gaelic

 - give examples of how such poetry engages with historical and cultural change.